rajatrayaraddi/decentralized-energy/README.md

 # Decentralized Energy Trading
-A framework for a decentralized energy trading system on a blockchain blockchain network.
+A framework for a decentralized energy trading system on a blockchain network.
 Not a fully functional product.
 [DevPost](https://devpost.com/software/decentralized-energy-dao)